 7 Best Google Alerts Alternatives in 2026 (For Reddit + Beyond)

 Google Alerts is free and frictionless, which is exactly why people keep using it past the point it stops working.
 The problem isn't the price — it's that Google's index is slow, partial, and biased toward news and blog content.
 Reddit threads, where most candid product conversations actually happen, either never get indexed or surface days late.
+Comment-level mentions are essentially invisible.
+Email digests bundle hours of unrelated matches into one daily blob with no signal-to-noise filtering.
+For a tool that's "free," it costs a surprising amount of attention.
 This is the honest 2026 list of what to use instead if you care about Reddit, social, or anything beyond press coverage.
+Every option below has explicit pricing, what it actually does better than Google Alerts, and where it falls short.
+Several are free; the paid ones start at $7/mo.
+You don't need to abandon Google Alerts entirely — most teams keep it for press and brand-in-news coverage while running a Reddit-native tool alongside.

 Why people look for Google Alerts alternatives

 - Reddit coverage is broken.
 Google indexes Reddit threads slowly and partially.
-Most discussions never trigger an alert, or arrive days after the conversation died.
+Most discussions never trigger an alert, or arrive days after the conversation has already died and the thread is locked or buried.

 - No relevance ranking.
 Google Alerts dumps every match into your inbox.
-With any real keyword volume, the noise becomes untriagable.
+With any real keyword volume, the noise becomes untriagable — and there's no dismiss button to teach it what to drop.

 - Web-shaped, not community-shaped.
 It was built for news and blog content.
-Forums, subreddits, and threaded discussions don't fit Google's match model.
+Forums, subreddits, Discord, and threaded discussions don't fit Google's match model — and that's exactly where most candid B2B buying conversations happen now.

 - 1